 Now the fun begins.
 We would like to distort each box side into a rhombus with the edges keeping the same length.
 This cannot be done directly.
 The distortions require several steps.
 The steps are to make the box sides narrower and then to skew them.
 The box top will also have to be rotated.

 When the sides are narrowed, we will want to keep the stroke width from narrowing at the same time.
 The option to scale stroke width when an object is scaled can be toggled on and off in the Tool Controls when the Select Tool is in use.
-Make sure the Scale Stroke Width icon is not highlighted.
-If it is, click on the icon to toggle off the option.
+Make sure the Scale Stroke Width icon is not highlighted (or if the icon is not shown because the window is too narow, that the Scale stroke width box is not checked).
+If it is, toggle off the option.

 Next we need to skew the box front by 30°.
 This is easiest done with the Select Tool.
 Click on the box front a second time to change the scaling handles into rotating and skewing handles.
 When you do so, a small cross, the Rotation center, should appear in the center of the selection.
 This is the reference point for rotation or skewing.
 Click-drag this cross to the upper-right corner of the box front.
 Be careful that it doesn't snap to the corner of the bounding box The cross should be centered in the middle of the Stroke.
 If it isn't it will lead to small alignment problems at end.
 You can zoom in to check.

 Now click-drag the scaling handle on the left side of the box front upward while holding down the Ctrl key.
 Using the Ctrl key will snap the skewing to multiples of 15°.
 Drag until the skew is −30° (watch the Notification Region).